-Hong began his career at Temple-Inland Forest Products Corporation where he served as a resource utilization specialist and business analyst.
-In these roles, he provided economic and research analysis services that were used by senior executives within the company to make strategic decisions across a range of issues, including asset securitization, acquisitions and resource and business optimization.
-Prior to joining TIR in 2003, Hong served as senior investment analyst with Global Forest Partners where he performed global timber acquisition analysis, created a variety of decision support models and directed currency risk management analysis.
-Hong is recognized in the timberland investment arena for his measured and comprehensive analysis of the trends and events that drive investment performance and that influence the long-term risk and return profile of the timberland asset class.
-He writes extensively on these and related topics and is frequently consulted by market participants and analysts, including the news media, for his unique and well-informed perspectives.
+Hong began his career at Temple-Inland where he served as a resource utilization specialist and business analyst.
+In these roles, he provided economic and research analysis services, which were utilized by senior executives to make strategic decisions involving a broad range of issues, opportunities and challenges, including asset securitization, acquisitions and resource management as well as business optimization.
+Prior to joining TIR in 2003, Hong served as senior investment analyst with Global Forest Partners where he performed global timber acquisition analyses, created a variety of decision support models, and directed the firm’s currency risk management analysis.
+He is recognized in the timberland investment arena for his measured and comprehensive analysis of the trends and events that drive investment performance and influence the long-term risk and return profile of the timberland asset class.
+He writes extensively on these and related issues and is frequently consulted by market participants and analysts, including the news media, for his unique and well-informed perspectives.
 Hong is a graduate of Northwestern University where he received a BS in biology.
 He also earned an MS in environmental management at Duke University and an MBA at Columbia University.
 He received his Ph.D. in forest economics at North Carolina State University.